CyberDataLab/COnVIDa-lib/lib/README.md

             If DATA FORMAT of this Data Source is CSV, then it is the requested CSV of one URL.

         Notes
-        * It is really important to be comply with the indicated DataFrame structure in order to allow the COnVIDa library to join the data items of this Data Source together (in the parent class) if necessary, as well as to allow the combination with other Data Sources in the same DataFrame (in COnVIDa wrapper class).
+        * It is really important to be compliant with the indicated DataFrame structure in order to allow the COnVIDa library to join the data items of this Data Source together (in the parent class) if necessary, as well as to allow the combination with other Data Sources in the same DataFrame (in COnVIDa wrapper class).

         * The inherited variable self.processed_urls is available to control the url being processed.